Penguins trade Alex Galchenyuk, Calen Addison, first choice for Wild for Jason Zucker - Mash Viral

-Jim Rutherford had a deal to acquire winger Jason Zucker from Minnesota last summer, though Phil Kessel took advantage of his right to veto the deal.
+Jim Rutherford had a deal to acquire winger Jason Zucker from Minnesota last summer, though Phil Kessel, who would have gone to the Wild in that trade, exercised his right to veto it.

-Rutherford, however, persisted and it paid off on Monday evening when he landed Zucker in exchange for it Alex Galchenyuk, a conditional first-round choice in the design and defense perspective for 2020 Calen Addison.

 Zucker, 28, is 5-foot-11, 192 pounds and has 14 goals and 15 assists in 45 games with the Wild this season.